Desno365/Minecraft-Button-Library/README.md

 Changelog
 ---------
 ```
+2.1.0:
+ - Added a global option to disable padding animation when button is pressed
+ - Added a global option to change color of the shadow when the button is pressed

 2.0.0:
  - Support Texture Packs!
  - Completely new engine to load the NinePatchDrawable

-1.2.4:
- - Added the function MinecraftButtonLibrary.addMinecraftStyleToTextView(textview) that allows you to convert any TextView/TextView subclass (like the Switch class) to a Minecraft style
 ```

 Known bugs